Skip to main content

 Service Locations

-We will have services in two locations.
-The Beaverton location will include intensive, residentially-based services.
-Our Hillsboro location will provide a variety of community outpatient services.
+The CATT has services in two locations.
+The Beaverton location (opening in November 2025) includes intensive, residentially based services.
+Our Hillsboro location provides a variety of community outpatient services.

 Beaverton Recovery Center

 Our Beaverton site is located at 17911 NW Evergreen Place in Beaverton, Oregon.
-Construction began in July 2024 and should be completed in the fall of 2025.
-We hope to begin offering services in November 2025.
-CODA, Inc., will be the provider at this site, and services will include:
+Construction began in July 2024 and was completed in October 2025.
+We will begin offering services in November 2025.
+CODA, Inc., will provide services at this site.

-- Residential Treatment: A facility-based treatment program where a person lives in a supportive environment and learns the skills to avoid relapse.
+• Residential Treatment: A facility-based treatment program where a person lives in a supportive environment and learns the skills to avoid relapse.
 Services are commonly 30-90 days.
-The CATT will have 24 men’s and 24 women’s residential beds.
+The CATT has 24-28 men’s and 20-28 women’s residential beds.

-- Sobering: Designed to support an individual who is acutely intoxicated.
+• Sobering: Designed to support an individual who is acutely intoxicated.
 Services include monitoring vital signs, providing fluids and nutrients and offering a safe and supportive environment.
 Length of stay is typically very short, generally ranging from 4-12 hours.
-The CATT will have 16 sobering beds.
+The CATT has 16 sobering beds.

-- Withdrawal Management (also known as detox or detoxification): Provides medical monitoring and support to individuals who have developed a physical dependence on alcohol or opiates.
+• Withdrawal Management (also known as detox or detoxification): Provides medical monitoring and support to individuals who have developed a physical dependence on alcohol or opiates.
 This is typically a short-term service, often with transition to residential services upon discharge.
 The average length of stay is 3-5 days.
-We are building 16 detox beds.
+The BRC has 16 detox beds.

-- Transitional Services: This program will provide short-term support for individuals as they transition out of residential treatment care and move to their next residence.
+• Transitional Services: This program will provide short-term support for individuals as they transition out of residential treatment care and move to their next residence.
 Most individuals will stay 2-4 days.
-We are planning six beds for this service.
+The BRC has six beds for this service.

 Hillsboro Recovery Center (HRC)

-This site, at 5250 NE Elam Young Parkway, Hillsboro, Oregon, will have a variety of community services to support people with substance use disorders and other behavioral health conditions.
+This site, at 5250 NE Elam Young Parkway, Hillsboro, Oregon, has a variety of community services to support people with substance use disorders and other behavioral health conditions.

-June 2, 2025, update: The HRC is open with services from the Hawthorn Walk-In Center and Washington County Behavioral Health.
-In July, Solutions Group NW, Project Homeless Connect, and the Mental Health & Addiction Association of Oregon will begin providing services on-site, marking the broader opening of the community services portion of the CATT.
+The HRC opened in June with services from the Hawthorn Walk-In Center and Washington County Behavioral Health.
+In July, Solutions Group NW, Project Homeless Connect, and The Peer Company (formerly Mental Health & Addiction Association of Oregon) began providing services on-site, marking the broader opening of the community services portion of the CATT.
 Virginia Garcia will join the center in the fall.

-- Peer Drop-in Center: The Mental Health & Addiction Association of Oregon (MHAAO) will operate the peer drop-in center at the CATT.
-The center will be a space where individuals in recovery and their friends, family and other supports can come together.
+• Peer Drop-in Center: The Peer Company (formerly Mental Health & Addiction Association of Oregon) operates the peer drop-in center at the CATT.
+The center is a space where individuals in recovery and their friends, family and other supports can come together.
 Drop-in centers provide opportunities for connection, mutual support, and development of peer networks and resources, all of which are critical to recovery.

-- Outpatient Substance Use Disorder Treatment: Our outpatient services will focus on the Latinx community and will include evidence-based interventions, peer supports, medication management and counseling.
-Solutions Group NW will provide the outpatient services in Spanish (with English available).
+• Outpatient Substance Use Disorder Treatment: Our outpatient services focus on the Latinx community and include treatment interventions, peer supports, medication management and counseling.
+Solutions Group NW provides the outpatient services in Spanish (with English available).

-- Crisis Services/Hawthorn Walk-In Center: This program offers urgent behavioral health crisis intervention, assessment and stabilization services.
+• Crisis Services/Hawthorn Walk-In Center: This program offers urgent behavioral health crisis intervention, assessment and stabilization services.
 It provides connection to both mental health and substance use treatment services.
-LifeWorks NW is the service provider at our current crisis service center and will continue providing services at the CATT.
+LifeWorks NW is the service provider.

-- Washington County Behavioral Health will relocate across the parking lot to the new facility.
+• Washington County Behavioral Health has relocated across the parking lot to the new facility.